 For 2021 and beyond, strategic employee onboarding continues to be a key focus for many organizations.
 While recruiting and hiring during the coronavirus pandemic was tricky enough with its mostly- or all-virtual process, onboarding presents new challenges.
 Today, with companies more open than ever to remote-first talent pools, HR leaders are reimagining the vital aspects of onboarding while trying not to lose the human connection that is essential to a successful program.

 Despite the benefits the Human Capital Institute has found for companies invested in improving the onboarding experience, especially within a virtual or remote employee context, which include increased engagement levels, decreased time to proficiency, and decreased turnover — effective onboarding is a missed opportunity for many companies, with mounting costs.
-So let’s explore some of the key considerations for an effective onboarding program…and don’t forget to download our handy checklist for onboarding remote employees.
+So let’s explore some of the key considerations for an effective onboarding program, including using collaboration tools for remote teams…and don’t forget to download our handy checklist for onboarding remote employees.

 What is remote employee onboarding?

 Employee onboarding is a series of activities that allow new hires to get to know team members and learn about the company’s behaviors, motivators, attitudes, methods, products, and services.
 Remote employee onboarding is the same process, but when the new hire is going to be working remotely rather than from the office, it requires a virtual onboarding process.

 From an employee’s perspective, an onboarding program is an opportunity to get acquainted with a new environment and learn more about an organization’s culture.
 It’s an opportunity to gel with team members and better understand expectations for working within and across functions as well as with their boss.
 For an employer, it’s a valuable time to share all of the elements that will help new team members be successful as they learn more about their role in the company.